ericgrandt/TotalEconomy/CONTRIBUTING.md

 When you are ready to submit your code for review, please do the following:

 + Ensure your branch is up to date with the branch you are targeting.
 Most of the time this will be `develop`.
++ Be sure to update the changelog with a short summary of your changes
 + Create a descriptive title
 + Describe what the pull request fixes, changes, or adds
++ Include the issue number that this pull request fixes (Use `Fixes`, `Closes`, etc)

 ## Contributing Translations